-Distributed Architecture is a New York-based design and research practice run by Catherine Ahn and Fabrizio Furiassi.
-The office is committed to building participatory and instigative processes that bring equity and inclusion into the built environment.
+Distributed Architecture is a New York-based design and research practice run by architects Catherine Ahn and Fabrizio Furiassi.
+The practice is committed to building participatory and instigative processes that bring equity, diversity, and inclusion into the built environment.
 Distributed Architecture is recipient of the

 Columbia University GSAPP Incubator Prize (2021-2022 & 2022-2023)

 .
 Catherine Ahn and Fabrizio Furiassi work at the intersection of pratice and academia, and currently lead a unit at the

 AA Visiting School Seoul